LisKorzun/JS-Interview-Prep/answers/03-multitasking/what-is-event-loop/README.md

 console.log( "b" );
 ```

 As expected, the console outputs "a", "b", and then 500 ms(ish) later, we see "c", "d", and "e".
-I use "ish" because ``setTimeout`` is actually unpredictable.
+I use "ish" because `setTimeout` is actually unpredictable.
 In fact, even the HTML5 spec talks about this issue:

 > "This API does not guarantee that timers will run exactly on schedule.
 Delays due to CPU load, other tasks, etc, are to be expected."

-The function ``setTimeout`` is called with 2 arguments: a message to add to the queue, and a time value (optional; defaults to 0).
+The function `setTimeout` is called with 2 arguments: an message (event, callback) to add to the queue, and a time value (optional; defaults to 0).
 The time value represents the (minimum) delay after which the message will actually be pushed into the queue.
-If there is no other message in the queue, the message is processed right after the delay; however, if there are messages, the ``setTimeout`` message will have to wait for other messages to be processed.
-For that reason, the second argument indicates a minimum time and not a guaranteed time.
+If there is no other message in the queue, the message is processed right after the delay;
+however, if there are messages, the ``setTimeout`` message will have to wait for other messages to be processed.
+For that reason, __the second argument indicates a minimum time and not a guaranteed time__.

 # Reference
 * [__MDN:__ Concurrency model and Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)